Follow BTA science: BTA Facebook

 Please feel free to call the office for other payment options or questions 409-790-5399.

-If you have questions about the Thicket of Diversity, please email the Big Thicket Association at director@bigthicket.org or info@thicketofdiversity.org.
+If you have questions about the Thicket of Diversity, please email info@thicketofdiversity.org or the Big Thicket Association at director@bigthicket.org

 In 2006 the THICKET OF DIVERSITY was initiated.
-It was modeled after a successful project in the Great Smoky Mountains and biodiversity research by Daniel Janzen in Costa Rica.
 The name was established from Maxine Johnston’s quote, “At hearings in 1993, Big Thicket was the first national domain established because of its biodiversity.
 At a time when “biodiversity” had not yet become a “buzzword” and “migration corridor” concepts were being explored, local conservationists used those concepts as a rationale for protecting the flora and fauna of the Big Thicket region.”
 This ambitious project involves universities, observatories, museums, government agencies, scientists and volunteers.

 Support our researchers

-The THICKET OF DIVERSITY works with participants that include top researchers from Rice University, West Virginia, Texas A & M, Lamar, Stephen F. Austin, and Sam Houston, as well as universities from Arkansas, Illinois, Oklahoma, Nebraska, and the Russian Academy of Sciences in Russia.
-Other partners include: Texas Parks and Wildlife, The Nature Conservancy, Chicago Botanical Gardens, Houston Advanced Research Center, Mercer Arboretum, Houston Zoo, Gulf Coast Bird Observatory, and Gulf States Mycological Society.
+The THICKET OF DIVERSITY works with participants that include top researchers from Rice, Texas A&M, Lamar, Stephen F. Austin, and Sam Houston State Universities, University of Texas at Tyler, Texas State University, as well as institutions from Alabama, Arkansas, Florida, Illinois, Louisiana, Minnesota, Mississippi, Nebraska, North Dakota, Oklahoma, West Virginia, the Russian Academy of Sciences, and the National Museum of Natural History, France.
+Other partners include: Texas Parks and Wildlife, Department of Wildlife and Fisheries, The Nature Conservancy, Big Thicket Natural Heritage Trust, Houston Advanced Research Center, Mercer Arboretum, Houston Zoo, Smithsonian Institutes, U.S. Geological Survey, Gulf States Mycological Society, and, of course, the National Park Service’s Big Thicket National Preserve.

 Support our accomplishments